revaldinho/opc/docs/opc8spec.md

 The address bus and program counter are both 24 bits wide.

 All intructions can use an 8 bit short immediate value.
-This value will be sign extended to 24 bits.

-The valid range of a 8b immediate is 0x000000->0x00007F and 0xFFFF80->0xFFFFFF.
+When the source register is not R0, the value will be sign extended to 24 bits.
+In this case the valid range of a 8b immediate is 0x000000->0x00007F and 0xFFFF80->0xFFFFFF.

+When the source register is R0, the value will be left unsigned and the upper bytes of the immediate will be filled with zeros.
+In this case the valid range of an 8b immediate is -1 < immediate < 256

 Only a sub-set of instructions allow a full 24b immediate value to be used  - see the Instruction Set table for details.